UoMResearchIT/r-shinysender/README.md

 ## Overriding the default proxy

-If you are using this library to deploy to the UoM pilot Shiny server, it will automatically set the UoM web proxy   to download the packages needed during app staging.
-If you are using another server, no proxy will be set.

-In either case if you need to override this, set the required server and port in the `SHINYSENDER_PROXY` environment variable:
+If you need to override the default proxy (used to download packages during staging), set the required server and port in the `SHINYSENDER_PROXY` environment variable:

 ```{r}
 Sys.setenv(SHINYSENDER_PROXY="http://myproxy.co.uk:3128")
 ```

 (To set the http and https proxies to different servers, instead use SHINYSENDER_PROXY_HTTP and SHINYSENDER_PROXY_HTTPS environment variables)